-Advisory Committee By-Laws

-ARTICLE I: Name his committee shall be mittee for the Guam Community College.
-ARTICLE II: Purpose Community Cocordinated a of this advisory committee is to provide a link between Guam ollege's instructional program and the community through ctivities.
-The Committee will assist and advise the institution quality of theeducational services.
-ARTICLE III: Membership members, app Trustees and mbership-The Advisory Committee shall consist of --ointed by the President, as delegated by the GCC Board of based upon recommendations of the individuals involved in nal program and the administrators of the program. rm of Members hip -The term of membership shall be for h a replacement plan devised by the Committee during its peration. mbership Year-The membership year shall be from August 8 st 7 of each year.
-ARTICLE IV: Officers Committee sh Officers shall cers-The officers of the - Advisory all consist of a Chairperson, Co-Chairperson, and Secretary. be elected by the members of the committee at the first er officers may be elected if the committee desires.
+ARTICLE I: Name

+The name of this committee shall be \\\\\\ Advisory Committee for the Guam Community College.

+ARTICLE II: Purpose

+The purpose of this advisory committee is to provide a link between Guam Community College's instructional program and the community through coordinated activities.
+The Committee will assist and advise the institution regarding the quality of the \\\\\\educational program and services.

+ARTICLE III: Membership

+Section 1: Membership-The Advisory Committee shall consist of members, appointed by the President, as delegated by the GCC Board of Trustees and based upon recommendations of the individuals involved in the instructional program and the administrators of the program.

+Section 2: Term of Membership -The term of membership shall be for two years with a replacement plan devised by the Committee during its first year of operation.

+Section 3: Membership Year-The membership year shall be from August 8 through August 7 of each year.

+ARTICLE IV: Officers

+Section 1: Officers-The officers of the \\\\\Advisory Committee shall consist of a Chairperson, Co-Chairperson, and Secretary.
+Officers shall be elected by the members of the committee at the first meeting.
+Other officers may be elected if the committee desires.
 Section 2: Ex-Officio Members - Ex Officio members shall consist of the Assistant Director of Continuing Education and Workforce Development, Dean, or Associate Dean, and other key support personnel.